JSR Health Promotion (Initiatives in Health and Productivity Management)

 2. Health and Productivity Management and Advancement Structure

-JSR will advance "JSR Health Promotion" as an activity to promote health and fitness among our employees, who are the foundation of organizational activity, and thereby increase engagement and improve work productivity.
+JSR is advancing "JSR Health Promotion" as an activity to promote health and fitness among our employees, who are the foundation of organizational activity, and thereby increase engagement and improve work productivity.

 The ultimate vision and goal of this initiative is to become an organization where all employees can think about their own health and take action.
 We aim to provide measures to maintain and improve the health of each employee in ways that suit them and that can be performed autonomously.